WELCOME TO THE FLOORTIME CENTER

 Did you know that researchers at Duke and Penn St. found, “statistically significant associations between measured social-emotional skills in kindergarten and key young adult outcomes across multiple domains of education, employment, criminal activity, substance use, and mental health”?

-For children with delays in relating, communicating, socializing, and some behavioral challenges a more intensive program may be necessary.
-Utilizing Dr. Greenpan’s version of Floortime, The Greenspan Floortime Approach®, The Floortime Center® can help with the rest.
+For children with delays in relating, communicating, socializing, and some behavioral challenges an intensive program may be necessary.
+Utilizing Dr. Greenspan’s version of Floortime, The Greenspan Floortime Approach®, The Floortime Center® can help with individual therapies and intensive programs.